kriserickson/aging-coder/src/posts/2025-06-14-experiments-in-supervised-learning-part-2.md

 Each row represents one of the categories the model is trying to predict:

-- **direction** = a block of text containing recipe directions
+- **direction** – a block of text containing recipe directions
-- **ingredient** = a block of text listing an ingredient
+- **ingredient** – a block of text listing an ingredient
-- **none** = not part of the recipe (ads, unrelated content, etc.)
+- **none** – not part of the recipe (ads, unrelated content, etc.)
-- **title** = the recipe title
+- **title** – the recipe title

 #### Columns: The Metrics

-- **precision**
-  Of all the times the model *predicted* a block was of this type, how many were correct?\
-  → High precision = few false positives.
+- **precision** – Of all the times the model *predicted* a block was of this type, how many were correct?
+If we have high precision, we have few false positives.

-- **recall**
-  Of all the blocks that *actually* were of this type, how many did the model find?\
+- **recall** – Of all the blocks that *actually* were of this type, how many did the model find?
+If we have a high recall, we have fewer false negatives.
-  → High recall = few false negatives.

-- **f1-score**
-  The harmonic mean of precision and recall—this balances both metrics into one number.
+- **f1-score** – The harmonic mean of precision and recall—this balances both metrics into one number.

-- **support**
-  The number of true examples of this class in the test data.
+- **support** – The number of true examples of this class in the test data.
 This shows if some classes are rare or common.

 #### Overall Averages

 At the bottom, you get 3 summary rows:

-- **accuracy**
-  Overall fraction of correct predictions across all blocks.
+- **accuracy** – Overall fraction of correct predictions across all blocks.

-- **macro avg**
-  Average of precision, recall, and F1 across all classes, treating all classes equally regardless of size.
+- **macro avg** – Average of precision, recall, and F1 across all classes, treating all classes equally regardless of size.

-- **weighted avg**
-  Like macro avg, but gives more weight to classes with more examples.
-This gives you a sense of how the model is doing
-- "on average" in proportion to your data.
+- **weighted avg** – Like macro avg, but gives more weight to classes with more examples.
+This gives you a sense of how the model is doing "on average" in proportion to your data.

 ### A Quick Tour of Our First Results

 #### `direction`

-- **Precision 0.18** = lots of false positives.
+- **Precision 0.18** – lots of false positives.
-- **Recall 0.68** = found many true directions.
+- **Recall 0.68** – found many true directions.
-- **F1-score 0.29** = this low F1-score reflects the poor balance between precision and recall—even though recall is decent, the many false positives are dragging performance down.
+- **F1-score 0.29** – this low F1-score reflects the poor balance between precision and recall—even though recall is decent, the many false positives are dragging performance down.

 #### `ingredient`

-- **Precision 0.24** = lots of false positives.
+- **Precision 0.24** – lots of false positives.
-- **Recall 0.85** = very good at finding actual ingredients.
+- **Recall 0.85** – very good at finding actual ingredients.
-- **F1-score 0.38** = this F1-score indicates that while recall is strong, the poor precision means the model is still not reliably labeling ingredient blocks.
+- **F1-score 0.38** – this F1-score indicates that while recall is strong, the poor precision means the model is still not reliably labeling ingredient blocks.

 #### `none`

-- **Precision 0.99** = very few false positives when predicting "none."
-This is because there are so many "none" blocks that precision is high—not because we are doing a fantastic job in itself.
+- **Precision 0.99** – very few false positives when predicting "none."
+This is because there are so many "none" blocks that precision is high — not because we are doing a fantastic job in itself but more because there are just so many none's in the document.
-- **Recall 0.66** = it missed many actual "none" blocks.
+- **Recall 0.66** – it missed many actual "none" blocks.
 The model is cautious about declaring something "none," but often errs on the side of labeling it as recipe content.
-- **F1-score 0.79** = a decent F1-score here—the model is reasonably strong at this dominant class, but we still want to improve recall to avoid contaminating recipe content with stray "none" labels.
+- **F1-score 0.79** - a decent F1-score here—the model is reasonably strong at this dominant class, but we still want to improve recall to avoid contaminating recipe content with stray "none" labels.

 #### `title`

-- **Precision 0.07** = very poor precision.
+- **Precision 0.07** - very poor precision.
-- **Recall 0.86** = surprisingly high recall.
+- **Recall 0.86** - surprisingly high recall.
 The model is wildly overpredicting titles—lots of blocks are getting incorrectly labeled as "title."
-- **F1-score 0.12** = a very low F1-score, showing that despite finding most true titles (high recall), the extreme overprediction makes this classification highly unreliable.
+- **F1-score 0.12** - a very low F1-score, showing that despite finding most true titles (high recall), the extreme overprediction makes this classification highly unreliable.

 ### Takeaways